CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 I. SUMMARY

 This readme.txt covers a pipeline that produces CNN-based segmentations of the striatal regions of the brain for given structural and functional MRI images the user provides.
 The striatal regions segmented are the: ventral striatum, pre-commissural putamen, post-commissural putamen, pre-commissural caudate, post-commissural caudate.
-The readme details how this pipeline works (in a step-by-step fashion), running instructions, the dependencies required, and the parameters the user must adjust.
-This pipeline is based in MATLAB and python; much of the editable components are written in MATLAB.

-The user provides a T1-weighted structural MRI image in ACPC orientation, a NAT brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image
+The user provides a T1-weighted structural MRI image in ACPC orientation, a corresponding brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image for use in reslicing the outputs to BOLD resolution.

-The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and, if the optional BOLD fMRI template image was specified, an additional NIfTI imagecontaining segmentations that can be overlaid on the fMRI image.
+The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and, if the optional BOLD fMRI template image was specified, an additional NIfTI image containing segmentations that can be overlaid on the fMRI image.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.

+SPM12 must be on your MATLAB path for this to work.
+You can download it from https://www.fil.ion.ucl.ac.uk/spm/software/download/ .

 INPUTS:
-1. T1-weighted structural MRI image in ACPC orientation
+1. T1-weighted structural MRI image in ACPC orientation (normalized to MNI space or otherwise), e.g., MNINonLinear/T1w_restore_brain.nii
-2. NAT brain mask in ACPC orientation
+2. Template brain mask in ACPC orientation, in the same space as the T1w template
 3. Output directory
-4. OPTIONAL: BOLD functional MRI image
+4. OPTIONAL: BOLD functional MRI image, in the same space and orientation as the T1w template image, but in any desired resolution.
+This impace will be used to reslice the outputs, generated from high-resolution anatomical T1w images, to the resolution of the desired BOLD image.

 OUTPUTS*:
-1. anatRes_NATspace_striatalCNNparcels.nii
+1. anatRes_templateSpace_striatalCNNparcels.nii
-2. OPTIONAL: BOLDRes_NATspace_striatalCNNparcels.nii
+2. OPTIONAL: BOLDRes_templateSpace_striatalCNNparcels.nii

-*These are the final outputs of the pipeline, provided with exact file names.
 Several intermediates are also generated and discussed in PIPELINE STEPS.

 EXAMPLE:
-main_CNNStriatalSegmentation('T1_acpc_dc_restore_brain',T1_acpc_dc_restore_brain, ...
+main_CNNStriatalSegmentation('T1_acpc_template_brain',T1_acpc_template_brain, ...
-    'nat_acpc_brainmask',nat_acpc_brainmask, ...
+    'template_acpc_brainmask',template_acpc_brainmask, ...
     'segmentation_outputs_directory',segmentation_outputs_directory, ...
     'BOLD_template_image',BOLD_template_image);